ccycle/formulative/formulative-examples/visualization-scripts/README.md

 Visualization scripts such as `plot2d.py` are executed by default for all `outputDirectory` in `_query_result.csv`.

-The option `-q` queries the results partially.
+By using the `-q` option mentioned above you can partially visualize the results.

 Example: